JaekwonJo/league-of-english/README.md

 ## Project Roadmap

-### Latest Update (2025-09-25)
+### Latest Update (2025-09-26)
-- Enforced 5-question batch generation and wired the summary (A/B) template end-to-end (prompt → validator → UI).
+- Focused on resilience for the summary/grammar batch flow: caching/fallbacks, automated template tests, and migrating the remaining CSAT generators onto manual-driven prompts.
-- Docs (PROJECT_STATE.md, BUILDLOG.md) refreshed to reflect the new summary pipeline and count sanitiser.
+- Synced PROJECT_STATE.md and BUILDLOG.md so the new priorities are clear for the team.

 | Step | Description | Status |
 |------|-------------|--------|